PLCnext/CppExamples/Examples/DynamicPorts/README.md

 ### Solution C - dynamic ports

-PLCnext Control SDK version 2021.6 introduces the ability to add GDS ports to a program during the creation of a program instance.
+PLCnext Control SDK version 2021.6 introduced the ability to add GDS ports to a program during the creation of a program instance.

-Starting from a default PLCnext C++ project template, this can be achieved in the following steps.
-This example uses a PLCnext C++ project that was created with the following parameters:
+Starting from a default C++ project template, this can be achieved in the following steps.
+This example uses a C++ project that was created with the following parameters:

 - Project name: DynamicPorts
 - Component Name: DynamicPortsComponent